-Minor floods are typically smaller events that people 'manage through'.
+Overbank flows up to the minor flood level range are the flows that constraints work is particularly interested in for the benefit of the lower Goulburn floodplain and the River Murray.
+Minor floods are typically events that people 'manage through'.
 These floods often don't make the newspapers, they often don't trigger significant emergency management responses and their impacts are often not recorded beyond a brief mention in floodplain studies.
-Very little detail about who and what is affected by minor floods is available, especially outside of urban areas.
-Yet flows around minor flood level are the flows that the Murray-Darling Basin Authority (MDBA) is particularly interested in for the benefit of the lower Goulburn floodplain and the River Murray.
-MDBA needs to understand how people are affected to identify what is possible and what mitigation measures are needed.
+Very little detail about who and what is affected by overbank flows is available, especially outside of urban areas.
+Constraints work needs to understand how people are affected to identify what is possible and what mitigation measures are needed.